To ensure a legal stay in Denmark, there are several steps for non-Danish citizens to consider and remember.

 When leaving Denmark - both for vacation and for good

-If you permanently leave Denmark, you are required to follow a specific procedure, which requires a little paperwork.
-This ensures that you are no longer registered as a resident in Denmark.
+If you permanently leave Denmark, you are required to follow a specific procedure, which ensures that you are no longer registered as a resident in Denmark.

 Read more about practical matters before leaving at lifeindenmark.dk.